steelbreeze/pivot/README.md

 The library also provides a modest set of numberical selectors.
 Suggestions for additions, or better still contributions, are welcome.

-## Why?
+## Why create another pivot table library?
 There are plenty of pivot table libraries in existance, so why create another one?
-Well, this is actually a spin-off from the steelbreeze/landscape project, where instead of aggregating data from the pivot cube, non-numerical data is needed.
+Well, this is actually a spin-off from the steelbreeze/landscape project, where instead of aggregating numerical data from the pivot cube, non-numerical data is needed.
 So this library does both.

 ## Example
 The following is the result of pivoting publicly available information about the Fulham Football Club [mens squad](https://web.archive.org/web/20210516151437/https://www.fulhamfc.com/teams) in the form of an array of objects, calculating the average age of players by position and country.